omarreis/vsop2013/gravityIntegration/NeptuneDiscovery/README.md

 Details of this amazing discovery are missing ( at least for me ) so I did a numeric exercise to reconstruct some of the numbers Verrier had.

 I should notice that I'm not an astronomer or historian.
-I just working with planet ephemerides and integration software.
+I just messing with planet ephemerides and numerical integration software.

 ## some numbers